mwhelan/mwhelan.github.io/Snow/_posts/2014-09-25-creating-test-data-with-mockaroo.md

 ![Mockaroo new schema](/images/mockaroo-new-schema.png)

 You simply enter a field name and select a data type.
 You can move fields up using the handle bars on the left, or delete fields using the cross on the right.
-Most field types are simple like this but some, like the URL shown above, allow you to specificy additional customisations.
+Most field types are simple like this but some, like the URL shown above, allow you to specify additional customisations.

 Here is a sample of the data that Mockaroo generates for this schema.
 Note that data is related across fields in the same row, so *Judy Barnes* has an email address of *jbarnes@nymag.com*.